slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What gets measured gets done.'*

 <!--
+there is no right time! its a delusion

 > *'Action expresses priorities.' -- Ghandi*

 > *'Now is no time to think of what you do not have.
 Think of what you can do with what there is.' -- Ernest Hemingway*